lyellread/cs427-final-project/documentation/documentation.md

 ### Block Cipher

-Our design utilizes a Block Cipher, $\sig{F}$. $\sig{F}$ is a [$\subname{AES-128}$ block cipher](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) with a 128-bit key.
+Our design utilizes an Block Cipher, $\sig{F}$. $\sig{F}$ is a [$\subname{AES-128}$ block cipher](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197.pdf) with a 128-bit key.
 We decided to make use of an existing $\subname{AES-128}$ implementation in the [`pyaes` library](https://github.com/ricmoo/pyaes#aes-block-cipher) as implementing $\subname{AES-128}$ from scratch would have been a project in itself.
 While the NIST standard lays out standard implementations for $\subname{AES-192}$ and $\subname{AES-256}$ as well, we opted to use $\subname{AES-128}$ as our Block Cipher in order to keep the key size and block sizes consistent throughout `NOISE`.
 This decision was made with the understanding that 128-bit security is relatively low compared with new schemes offering more security, however `NOISE` aims to be readable as an educational resource about cryptographic primitives in use, therefore maximum security was not the goal.

 ### Block Cipher Mode